Hyperparameter Tuning for finetuning Large Language Models

 Hyperparameter tuning

-Just like how a DJ carefully adjusts the equalizer to find the best combination for a rocking party, in machine learning, we too experiment with different settings for these hyperparameters to find the best combination for our model.
+Just like how a teacher does experiments to find the best combination for a student, in machine learning, we too experiment with different settings for these hyperparameters to find the best combination for our model.
 This process is called hyperparameter tuning.

-By creating multiple models, each with a unique combination of hyperparameters, and train them on our data.
+We train multiple models, each with a unique combination of hyperparameters.
 We then compare their performance through some evaluation measure such as an accuracy score.
+This is like checking the performance of the students in an exam.
 The model with the highest score is selected as the best one for our task.

 Hyperparameter tuning involves a lot of trial and error.
 Some people do this manually.
 But doing this manually is often time-consuming and not optimal.
 Instead, a more effective and systematic approach is using automated hyperparameter tuning methods.